Pete Carroll: Arrival of Russell Wilson and the Legion of Boom, Super Bowl XLVIII victory, and second consecutive NFC Championship: 2012–2014

-2014 season: Second consecutive NFC championship

-The following season, the Seahawks started off their quest to repeat as champions with a 36–16 defeat of the Green Bay Packers on Thursday Night Football in the first game of the NFL season.
+The following season in 2014, the Seahawks started off their quest to repeat as champions with a 36–16 defeat of the Green Bay Packers on Thursday Night Football in the first game of the NFL season.
 A Super Bowl XLVIII rematch came in Week 3, with Seattle again defeating Peyton Manning and the Denver Broncos, 26–20 in overtime.
-However, losses to the San Diego Chargers, Dallas Cowboys, St. Louis Rams, and Kansas City Chiefs caused the defending champions to start the season with a 6–4 record, three games behind the division leading Arizona Cardinals.
+Losses to the San Diego Chargers, Dallas Cowboys, St. Louis Rams, and Kansas City Chiefs caused the Seahawks to start the season with a 6–4 record, three games behind the division leading Arizona Cardinals.
 After a team meeting following a Week 11 loss, the Seahawks finished the regular season 6–0 to finish with a 12–4 record.
 As the #1 seed in the playoffs, the Seahawks beat the Carolina Panthers in the Divisional Round, 31–17, to get to their second straight NFC Championship.
 After trailing 19–7 to the Green Bay Packers with just over two minutes remaining in the NFC Championship, the Seahawks launched a furious comeback to force overtime.
 On the first possession of overtime, Russell Wilson hit wide receiver Jermaine Kearse for a game-winning touchdown that sent the Seahawks to their second straight Super Bowl.
 On February 1, 2015, Carroll's Seahawks lost Super Bowl XLIX to Carroll's former team, the New England Patriots, 28–24.
 With 25 seconds to go on second down and goal at the Patriots' 1-yard line, and the Seahawks trailing by four points, Carroll called for a pass play.
 Wilson's pass was intercepted by Patriots cornerback Malcolm Butler on the goal line, and the Patriots ran out the clock.
-Some have called Carroll's play-call on the play "the worst play-call in NFL history."
+Some have called Carroll's play-call on the play the worst in NFL history and the decision has otherwise remained broadly controversial.
+Carroll defended his decision in an interview in 2023 despite previously having taken accountability for the team's failure to win that game.